0xmetaschool/dating-coach-gpt/README.md

 # DatingCoachGPT
-DatingCoachGPT is a dating coach that uses AI to help you with any questions you have about dating.
-Be it how to ask someone out, how to make a good first impression, or how to keep the conversation going, DatingCoachGPT is here to help.
+An AI coach to help you with any questions you have about dating.

 ## Table of Contents
   - [Live Demo](#live-demo)